Ruler90/cookie-manager/readme.md

 ### Versioning

 Update the version in `package.json`.
-It is automatically read and displayed in the Cookie Manager header tooltip.
+It is automatically read and displayed in the Cookie Manager header tooltip and in the panel footer.

 ### Build output